 Just like WILD CACTUS, here’s another movie I rediscovered while browsing through my VHS tapes.
 Released in 1998 it was written by Dee Snider (& directed by John Pieplow), who also stars as the villain.
 As an 80’s kid who grew up on MTV I, of course, fondly remember Snider’s rock band Twisted Sister, and their awesome early music videos, which is what intrigued me enough to check out this movie when I’d heard about it.

 Re-piercing himself, and removing the makeup that covered his tattoos, Howdy gets back to his old work.
-First capturing the characters played by Englund and Champion, so he can take them to his new lair to torture them, and then he decided to get revenge on Mike by capturing Genevieve again.
+Not only seeking revenge on those who attempted to kill him, but also on Mike for arresting him in the first place, and that means capturing Genevieve again.
 Via a video feed on their computer, Howdy taunts Mike and Mike’s wife Toni (played by Elizabeth Peña) and forces them to watch as his tortures Genevieve all over again, including re-stitching her mouth shut.
-And thus leads to the deadly cat and mouse game between Mike and Howdy, as Mike desperately tries to get to his daughter in time.
+And this leads to the deadly cat and mouse game between Mike and Howdy, as Mike desperately tries to rescue his daughter before Howdy kills her

 The only thing keeping me from giving this film an A+ is that there are some implausible bits in the story.
 The way Howdy, after surviving the attack, was able to set up a new lair with all the cages and piercing and tattoo equipment again, after all those years, wasn’t adequately explained.
 But overlooking things like that, I still enjoyed this film.

 And word is that Snider’s son wrote a prequel comic-book to this film, but I’ve been unable, thus far, to track it down.
 But I’ll keep trying.